pauljs/pauljs.github.io/_posts/2015-12-25-The-Power-of-Neural-Networks-and-a-Kickstart-through-Kaggle.md

 <a name='examples'></a>
 ##Lasagne Examples
 Now that you have successfully installed Lasagne, we are going to take a quick glimpse at the provided examples.
 To view the examples we need to download them by cloning the Lasagne github repository by using the command:

 ```
 git clone https://github.com/Lasagne/Lasagne.git
 ```

   - This may require you to install git.
 Look [here](http://git-scm.com/documentation) if you don't know what git is and [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you need help installing.
 As long as git is installed, you don't need to know how to use git for this tutorial.
 Once you have git installed use the above command to get the Lasagne examples

 Go ahead and move into the Lasagne folder by using:

 ```
 cd Lasagne/examples
 ```

 Here you will find will find an example python file named "mnist.py" which contains a few neural networks built to handle the MNIST images and to learn how to classify them by their respective numbers.
 We can actually just run the python file and see the working example go.
 Use the following command to start:

 ```python
 python mnist.py
 ```

 - First, if you have GPU enabled, you should see a statement stating a gpu device is being used.
-If you don't *****
+If you don't, you will be using your CPU.
 - Next the file will attempt to load the MNIST images into the program.
 If the images are not downloaded, then the program will go ahead and download them for you
 - You will then see the program state it is "Building model and compiling functions...".
 What this is really doing is creating your neural network for you before it starts to learn how to classify the MNIST images.
 - Next it will start training the neural network in order for it to learn how to classify the images.
 There will be some terminology such as "Epoch, training loss, validation loss, validation accuracy" that will be unfamiliar to you.
 This will be explained in the next blog post in full but a brief explanation for each is put below:

   - Epoch: This represents 1 run through of all images used for training the neural network.
 In the MNIST dataset, 50,000 images are used for training, so 1 epoch represents presenting each of these 50,000 images to the neural network to learn
   - Loss: This represents the error in our neural network's classification predictions.
     - Training loss: The error when using only the images used for training.